-Remember the family names.
-Family names are great because they tie the child to the family in a wonderfully rich traditional way.
+Keep family names in mind.
+These names are great because they tie the child to the family in a wonderfully rich and traditional way.
 Most families name their first sons after the patriarchs in the family.
 However, women can share the same name as well.
-How do you avoid confusion when they are all together?
-Middle names.
+Wondering wow to avoid confusion when all of these namesakes are all together?
+Distinguishing middle names!